-For further information about the program, please contact The Chang School at 416.979.5035, or attend a program Information Night.
+For further information about the program, please contact The Chang School at 416.979.5035, or attend a Program Open House.

 For detailed certificate and program information, please visit www.ryerson.ca/ce/itm.

 OSSD with six Grade 12 U or M credits, or equivalent, or mature student status, and basic computer literacy and knowledge of the functions of business.